awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

    $ aws acm import-certificate --certificate fileb://client1.domain.tld.crt --private-key fileb://client1.domain.tld.key --certificate-chain fileb://ca.crt
    ```

-   You do not need to upload the client certificate to ACM unless the CA of the client certificate is different from the CA of the server certificate\.
-In the steps above, the client certificate uses the same CA as the server certificate, however, the steps to upload the client certificate are included here for completeness\.
+   You do not necessarily need to upload the client certificate to ACM\.
+If the server and client certificates have been issued by the same Certificate Authority \(CA\), you can use the server certificate ARN for both server and client when you create the Client VPN endpoint\.
+In the steps above, the same CA has been used to create both certificates\.
+However, the steps to upload the client certificate are included for completeness\.

 ------
 #### [ Windows ]